 QEMU supports running emulated binaries with GDB for remote debugging through the -g <port> switch or the QEMU_GDB environment variable.

 This is a GDB remote debug port.
 Using the new window, I can launch gdb-multiarch -q.
 The -q switch just suppresses GDB showing the version banner.
 Upon launching it, there are some configuration commands that need to be run.
-First, I’ll share the commands, then I’ll explain them after.
+First, I'll share the commands, then explain them afterward.
 The four commands are as follows.

-From here, you could create a working proof-of-concept exploit and test it out locally, without even having a real-world physical embedded device running the targeted firmware.
+From here, you could create a working proof-of-concept exploit and test it out locally, without even having a physical embedded device running the targeted firmware.
 Once you have it working locally, you can test it against a real-world device.

 Conclusion